PMazzaJ/short-url-blue/README.md

 The api will generate a shortened version of it, having between 5-10 characters and expiring after 1 hour.

-2 - make a GET request to http://127.0.0.1:8000/{shortenedUrl}, where {shortenedUrl} is the url that the POST you did before returned to you, example:
+2 - make a GET request to http://127.0.0.1:8000/{shortenedUrl}, where {shortenedUrl} is the shortened url that the POST you did before returned to you, example:

 ![](images/step2.png)

-if everything goes well you should be redirected to the original URL, just remeber that the url expires after 1 hour
+if everything goes well you should be redirected to the original URL =)